 Recognizing the importance of stable housing to offender success, DPS has added housing programs under TECS; however, the ability to acquire housing options has been met with mixed success.
 Transitional housing is provided for homeless, non-sex offender, adults.
-Currently, the Department has 120 total beds provided by 6 vendors, these consist of 92 male beds and 28 female beds.
-There are 78 beds available in transitional housing, 10 of which are beds for females.
+Currently, the Department has 138 total beds provided by 8 vendors, these consist of 104 male beds and 34 female beds.
 While there is not a target risk or need level for transitional housing eligibility, the Department reports that the population is usually more medium and high risk offenders.
 While offenders stay in transitional housing, they have the ability to receive CBI programming and employment skill-building through RRS programs.
 Temporary housing, which is reserved for sex offenders, has been more difficult to obtain due to the lack of availability across the state.
 This is short term housing, up to 90 days, and there is no programming available.
-The Department also contracted for 42 Post Release Step Down Housing beds, 18 of which are for beds for females.
-Post Release Step Down Housing is similar to transitional housing, except that it is in designated areas with active local reentry councils that provide additional resources in conjunction with the supervising officer.